Investing in the stock market is one of the best ways to grow your savings over the long term.

 Most ETFs tend to track an index - like the S&P 500 or NASDAQ.

-In the financial world, an index is a group of stocks or other assets that are put together and used for analysis or gauging how a market is performing.
+In the financial world, an index is a group of stocks or other assets combined and used for analysis or understanding how a market as a whole is performing.

-For example, the S&P 500 is an index that comprises 500 of the largest companies trading on the US stock market.
+For example, the S&P 500 is an index made up of the 500 largest companies trading on the US stock market.

 An ETF that tracks the S&P 500 is a simple way of investing in the companies that make up the index.